zeropoolnetwork/sharded-storage-docs/article/main.md

 However the uptime of the nodes is not infinite, and as honest nodes go offline (for natural reasons), the adversary could use this to concentrate its malicious nodes in a given pool.
-If only malicious nodes in a given pool reach critical amount, they can cause DoS and lose the data.
+If only malicious nodes in a given pool reach a critical amount, they can cause DoS and lose the data.
 To prevent this problem,
   we need to mix the nodes in the pools periodically.